Happy

 Cycling holiday packing list, the essential items

-When packing for a cycling vacation, many questions arise: What should you bring to be prepared for all eventualities?
+When packing for a cycling vacation, many questions arise: what should you bring to be prepared for all eventualities?
 What kind of shoes should you wear?
 What if it rains?
 Should I bring a backpack?
 Should I bring a padded seat cover?
 Here are a few tips to help you prepare.
 Use this list as a checklist to make sure you don’t forget anything!

 Sportswear and breathable clothing